 This connector accepts a standard AC power cable.
-The interface automatically selects power (100 V to 240 V), and will automatically work with a standard modular cable to connect to AC power receptacles in any country.
+The interface automatically selects power (100 V to 240 V), and automatically works with a standard modular cable to connect to AC power receptacles in any country.

 Making Signal Connections to the 882/20 I/O